THE LYDIAN THEORY BY BRETT CLEMENT

 - Punky's whips.

 The instrumental sections are listed by me as "varying rapidly".
-If you want to attribute these sections to keys, then one shouldn't call them Lydian and Mixolydian only.
+If you want to attribute these sections to keys,

 - Regyptian strut, intro C.